Challenge Course Portfolio

 For that reason, I decided to convert the original ACCT template from Microsoft Excel to Apple Numbers.
 Although Numbers does not have as powerful pseudo-database features like Excel, it does a far better job of layout, allowing you to arrange multiple tables on a single canvas.
 It also allows for easier pagination formatting.
 The first thing I did was separate out the different components into individual tables and then decide which fit together.
 My next step was to take a look at design and typography.
 I removed the patterns and reduce the complexity of the shading to make a cleaner look.
 I also made use of header rows to insert the samples so that there was less confusion when entering your personal information.
 Finally, I changed to Helvetica Nueue and made use of a stronger contrast, using Light and Bold weights to give a strong finishing touch to the portfolio.
 The result is this:

 The result is my new portfolio.
-You can download a blank template of this portfolio in Numbers format below or download the PDF of my challenge course portfolio above to see an example in use.
+You can download a blank template of this portfolio in Numbers or Excel format below or download the PDF of my challenge course portfolio above to see an example in use.